 Today there is a very large lake which half fills the crater.
 Until a few years ago this was Iceland's deepest lake at 220 meters, however, Jokulsarlon is now deeper.
 There is also a smaller lake situated in another small crater inside the Askja crater.
 The English meaning of the name Viti is "hell" and it never freezes!
 (Have you ever heard of Hell freezing over?).
 This lake is boiling in parts, whilst in other places the water is perfect for a hot bath, making it one of the most popular places to visit in the North Icelandic highlands.

 Holuhraun Lava Field was formed in an impressive eruption in 2014.
 The eruption created an immense lava field of more than 85 sq km.
 Holuhraun is still cooling, making it Iceland's freshest lava field.

 Experience the barren interior of Iceland, the lunar-like landscape where NASA trained Apollo astronauts and where the Icelandic outlaws lived in the middle ages.
 Not to mention the various trolls, ghosts and other creatures in this area which have haunted travellers for many centuries.

-From Akureyri we travel straight to the highlands driving across vast stretches of sand and fields of lava on a rugged mountain track towards Mount.
-Herdubreid, the national mountain of Iceland.
+From Myvatn we travel straight to the highlands on a rugged mountain track towards Mount Herdubreid, the national mountain of Iceland.
 A short stop is made at Herdubreidarlindir, an oasis in the desert.

-Next we walk to Lake Askja and Viti, an explosion crater formed in 1875.
-There will be the opportunity for the more adventurous people to take a bath in the crater pond (don't forget a towel).
+Next, we walk to Lake Askja and Viti, an explosion crater formed in 1875.
+There will be an opportunity for the more adventurous people to take a bath in the crater pond.
+Just don't forget your towel!

 Disclaimer: Due to weather and/or road conditions we might have to alter the itinerary, have a longer journey time or cancel the tour.